 The Kv (kilovolts) – rating in a motor demonstrates how various RPMs (Revolutions each moment) the motor will do per volt.
 The higher the kV rating is, quicker the motor rotates at a steady voltage.

+Motors spin, but in order to fully understand how quadcopters work, we need to understand how the motor is controlled.
 The electronic speed controller or (ESC) is what tells the motor how to spin.
 It is responsible for controlling the rate at which the motor it is connected to, spins.
 Since the multirotor motors are supposed to spin at variable speeds, depending on control inputs, ESCs are crucial.
 In a multirotor, each motor will have an associated ESC connected to it.

 The ESCs are connected to the batteries via the power distribution board within the multirotor’s frame.
 Most ESCs come with a battery eliminator circuit (BEC) which acts as a voltage regulator, allowing other electronic components like the flight controller and receiver to power up without connecting them directly to a battery.

 The flight controller is the mind or ‘brain’ of the multirotor.
 This board is what sits at the center, controlling the firmware within the ESCs, consequently controlling the spin rate of the motors.
+This is how a quadcopter flies.

 Essentially, it takes the inputs from the receiver (Throttle, Elevator, Rudder and Aileron) and adjusts the motor RPM accordingly, via ESC.